The first official day of our tour of Vietnam has us both very excited!

 The next two hours are like stepping into a National Geographic Magazine!

 Most of the ladies are friendly and we ask if they agree to a photo.
 This is difficult, as I like natural shots, not posed.
 Old ladies sew and wait to sell their handicrafts whilst mothers with babies walk the streets.
 Young children play hide-and-seek behind umbrellas, and I spy a precious tired young lady asleep at her sewing machine.
 Later I discover they work long hours and shops often do not close until 9:00 or 10:00 p.m.

-This has been one of my most favourite afternoons in my travelling life!
+This has been one of my most favorite afternoons in my traveling life!

 I could spend a week here photographing the locals.
 I am in heaven!

 I find occasionally I get a headache when I ascend to a higher altitude, and as the afternoon wore on, my niggling headache seemed to intensify slightly.